2917hs/About.Me/README.md

 ## 💼 Experience Highlights

-- 🚀 Designed and deployed a **serverless, event-driven system** on AWS using Lambda, SQS, SNS, AppSync, and API Gateway.
+- 🚀 Designed and deployed a **fully serverless, event-driven system** using AWS Lambda, SQS, SNS, AppSync, and API Gateway.
-- 🧠 Integrated **OpenAI APIs** into MVPs for intelligent document processing and automation.
+- 🧠 Integrated **OpenAI APIs** into MVPs for document summarization, automation, and intelligent workflows.
-- 📦 Re-architected monoliths into distributed **microservices** with .NET 6, RabbitMQ, and Kafka.
+- 📦 Re-architected legacy monoliths into **cloud-native microservices** with .NET 6, RabbitMQ, and Kafka.
-- 📊 Led GraphQL adoption across teams, reducing over-fetching and improving API performance.
+- 📊 Led GraphQL adoption across teams, improving performance and eliminating over-fetching.
-- 🔐 Refined JWT authentication using refresh tokens in Angular for improved security.
+- 🔐 Enhanced security by implementing **refresh-token-based JWT authentication** in Angular.
-- 💰 Reduced AWS infrastructure cost by optimizing cold starts and automating deployments.
+- 💰 Reduced AWS costs by optimizing Lambda cold starts and automating infrastructure with IaC.
-- 🛠 Built **CI/CD pipelines** for multi-environment deployments using Azure DevOps.
+- 🛠 Established **multi-stage CI/CD pipelines** using Azure DevOps across dev, QA, and production.
-- 🧪 Implemented resiliency patterns (Polly), improved observability (CloudWatch), and wrote extensive unit/integration tests using TDD.
+- 🧪 Applied TDD and resiliency patterns (Polly), improving system stability and test coverage.
-- 🧹 Refactored legacy components using Clean Architecture and Domain-Driven Design, reducing technical debt.
+- 🧹 Refactored legacy modules using Clean Architecture and DDD to reduce technical debt.
-- 🧠 Resolved a **20-year-old memory leak** in a legacy COM+ system.
+- 🧠 Resolved a **20-year-old memory leak** in a legacy COM+ component via proper object disposal.
-- ☁️ Led a cloud migration project to **Microsoft Azure**, supporting 40,000+ concurrent users.
+- ☁️ Led migration of an enterprise app to **Microsoft Azure hybrid cloud**, scaling to 40,000+ concurrent users.
-- 🧾 Developed a **GDPR-compliant data masking** utility for multiple data sources.
+- 🧾 Built a **GDPR-compliant data masking utility** supporting multi-region data sources.
-- 💳 Integrated **Authorize.net** payment gateway with fraud-prevention test cases.
+- 💳 Integrated **Authorize.net payment gateway** with 30+ test cases for fraud detection.
-- ⚙️ Automated complex order processing, boosting daily throughput by 38%.
+- ⚙️ Automated order processing pipelines, increasing daily order capacity by 38%.
-- 🔍 Fixed race conditions in a multi-threaded web scraping tool.
+- 🔍 Debugged and fixed multithreaded race conditions in legacy scraping systems.

 ---